Alfresco/docs-alfresco/content-services/latest/upgrade/index.md

 5. If you're happy with the upgraded system, remove the old installation and repository.

-6. (Optional) Perform this additional step only if you've configured multi-tenancy and are upgrading. <!--CHECK multi-tenancy-->
+6. (Optional) Perform this additional step only if you've configured multi-tenancy and are upgrading.

-    If upgrading to the latest version, your existing MT sample extension files are no longer relevant and must be deleted.
+    If upgrading to the latest version, your existing multi-tenancy (MT) sample extension files are no longer relevant and must be deleted.
 It's also recommended that you backup your existing MT files.

     1. Take a backup of the following three existing MT extension files and delete them from the existing MT extension directory: